Seven Wonders of the Peak

 The Seven Wonders of the Peak were described in the 17th century by the philosopher Thomas Hobbes in his book De Mirabilibus Pecci: Being The Wonders of the Peak in Darby-shire, Commonly called The Devil's Arse of Peak.
 The wonders refer to places to visit in the Peak District of Derbyshire in England.

-Thomas Hobbes worked for the Dukes of Devonshire at Chatsworth House, as tutor and secretary.
+Thomas Hobbes worked for the Earls of Devonshire at Chatsworth House, as tutor and secretary.
 After touring the High Peak in 1626, Hobbes published his 84-page Latin poem De Mirabilibus Pecci in 1636.
 It was published with an English translation in 1676.
 He recounted:"Of the High Peak are seven wonders writ.
 Two fonts, two caves.
 One pallace, mount and pit."These wonders are: